openshift-knative/docs/con_contributing-documentation.md

 # Contributing to Knative on OpenShift Documentation

 **You can contribute by:**
-- Raising an issue you find in documentation
+- Raising an issue you find in the documentation
 - Fixing issues by opening a pull request
 - Improving documentation or code samples